openssl/openssl/test/README.ssltest.md

 * ExpectedNPNProtocol, ExpectedALPNProtocol - NPN and ALPN expectations.

+* ExpectedTmpKeyType - the expected algorithm or curve of server temp key

 ## Configuring the client and server

 The client and server configurations can be any valid `SSL_CTX`